Ask the question: “What is the best marine aquarium salt mix?” on any reef aquarium forum, and you are likely to get a whole host of answers.

 To do your own comparison and check out a few different brands,

 A product review of the best marine aquarium salt mix brands: comparing the labels

 In addition to the fact that every aquarium owner has their own opinions and observations about how a particular aquarium salt mix worked for them in their tank, another challenge with comparing brands of aquarium salt is that the package sizes and the composition of the salt can vary widely from one brand to the next.
 Some parameters can be compared, others need to be adjusted for the size of the container.

 A comparison across 3 important reef aquarium water parameters

-Three important components of an aquarium salt mix are calcium, alkalinity and magnesium.
+Three important components of an aquarium salt mix are calcium, alkalinity, and magnesium.
+The best salt mix would be one with high levels of each of these parameters, at a reasonable price.
 Below is a table of the reported values from the labels of popular aquarium salt brands.

 Alkalinity is related to the pH, or relative acidity of the water.
 Almost by definition, pure water is not acidic or basic, but water with aquarium salts mixed in is considered to be relatively more basic or alkaline (it has more alkalinity).
 Alkalinity is important because it allows us to estimate how much bicarbonate is in the water–and bicarbonate is another one of those things that is important to coral growth.
 The ideal range for alkalinity in a saltwater aquarium is 8-11 dkh.

 Magnesium is one of the most abundant of the ‘trace’ minerals in saltwater.
 It ‘works’ with calcium and impacts the balance of alkalinity in the aquarium water.
 The recommended range for magnesium in a healthy saltwater aquarium is ~1250 to 1400 ppm.